 MariaDB [none]> use mysql; MariaDB [mysql]> update user set plugin='' where User='root'; MariaDB [mysql]> flush privileges; MariaDB [mysql]> quit

 MariaDB 10.2.4 and newer add in additional complications from strict mode enforcement of certain limits in its default configuration for Ubuntu.
 To meet them various OSCAR 19 tables have been altered from varchar to TEXT and several legacy forms have been removed.
-If you need those forms you should edit my.cnf [mysqld] section to override the default sql_mode. sql_mode= can be set blank or to any of the options supported, just avoid the ones that sound strict.
+Strict mode and other default restrictions adds certain safeties.
+ONLY If you need those forms you should edit my.cnf [mysqld] section to override the default sql_mode. sql_mode= can be set blank or to any of the options supported, just avoid the ones that sound strict.